Hot Upstairs, Cold Downstairs In The Winter: Fix Temperature Imbalance

 Ductless mini splits aren’t just a great way to even out the heating and cooling of your home, but they also provide other layers of convenience.
 Ductless systems are designed with optimum comfort and efficiency in mind.

-Ductless mini splits use inverter technology to reach your desired temperature and then maintain it.
+Ductless mini splits use inverter technology to reach your desired temperature, and then maintain it.
 So many traditional HVAC systems will get your home to the right temperature, then simply shut off.
 While they aren’t working, the temperature starts to dip or rise, until the system kicks back on.

 This process leads to uneven heating and cooling, and can create uncomfortable conditions.
 Ductless systems maintain the temperature you are looking for, keeping the space from having any fluctuations.

 Ductless mini splits are extremely energy efficient.
 Because of the heat pump technology they use, they typically use 30% less energy than a traditional HVAC system.
-Many programs even offer rebates when purchasing a ductless mini split system, to incentivize using less energy to heat and cool homes and businesses.
+Many programs even offer rebates when purchasing a ductless mini split system, to incentivise using less energy to heat and cool homes and businesses.

 Ductless mini splits can be a bit expensive to install, but they are then less expensive to operate than almost any other HVAC solution.